-3. License Agreements
+4. License Agreements

-On December 23, 2005, Landec entered into an exclusive licensing agreement with Aesthetic Sciences Corporation ("Aesthetic Sciences"), a medical device company.
-Aesthetic Sciences paid Landec an upfront license fee of \$250,000 for the exclusive rights to use Landec's Intelimer® materials technology for the development of dermal fillers worldwide.
-Landec will also receive royalties on the sale of products incorporating Landec's technology.
-In addition, the Company received shares of preferred stock valued at \$1.3 million which represented a 19.9% ownership interest in Aesthetic Sciences as of December 23, 2005.
+In December 2005, Landec entered into an exclusive licensing agreement with Aesthetic Sciences Corporation ("Aesthetic Sciences"), a medical device company.
+Aesthetic Sciences paid Landec an upfront license fee of \$250,000 for the exclusive rights to use Landec's Intelimer ® materials technology for the development of dermal fillers worldwide under the agreement.
+Landec would also receive royalties on the sale of products incorporating Landec's technology.
+In addition, the Company received shares of preferred stock originally valued at \$1.3 million which represented a 19.9% ownership interest in Aesthetic Sciences as of December 2005.

 As part of the original agreement with Aesthetic Sciences, Landec was to receive additional shares upon the completion of a specific milestone.
-On November 22, 2006, that milestone was met and as a result Landec received an additional 800,000 shares of preferred stock valued at \$481,000.
+In November 2006, that milestone was met and as a result Landec received an additional 800,000 shares of preferred stock originally valued at \$481,000.
 The receipt of the additional 800,000 preferred shares did not change Landec's 19.9% ownership interest in Aesthetic Sciences.
-The \$481,000 is included in other assets in the accompanying Consolidated Balance Sheet and was recorded as licensing revenue during fiscal year 2007 in the accompanying Consolidated Statements of Operations since Landec has no further obligations under this agreement.
-During fiscal year 2009, Aesthetic Sciences completed a second preferred stock offering in which Landec did not participate and as a result Landec's ownership interest in Aesthetic Sciences as of May 31, 2009 was reduced to 17.3%.
+During fiscal year 2009, Aesthetic Sciences completed a second preferred stock offering in which Landec did not participate and as a result Landec's ownership interest in Aesthetic Sciences was 17.3% as of May 30, 2010 and May 31, 2009.
+In July 2010, Aesthetic Science sold the rights to its SmartfilTM Injector System on July 16, 2010.
+Landec has evaluated its investment in Aesthetic Sciences for impairment, utilizing a discounted cash flow analysis under the terms of the purchase agreement.
+Based on the terms of the recent sale, the Company has determined that its investment is other than temporarily impaired and therefore recorded an impairment charge of \$1.0 million as of May 30, 2010, which is included in other expense.
+The Company's carrying value of its investment in Aesthetic Sciences, net of the impairment losses, is \$782,000 and is included in other non current assets.